Bruce Beck

 Bruce David Beck (born September 18, 1956) is an American sportscaster who serves as the lead sports anchor at the NBC television network's New York flagship station, WNBC.
 He is also the host of Sports Final, WNBC's Sunday night sports show.
 Beck is the host and sideline reporter for New York Giants pre-season football.
 In November 2021, Broadcasting & Cable honored Bruce as the top local sports anchor in America.

 Beck has covered a multitude of events for News 4 New York, including 5 Super Bowls, 3 NBA Finals, 6 Stanley Cup Finals, 7 World Series, The U.S. Open Tennis Championship, The U.S. Open Golf Championship, and The NCAA Final Four.
-In addition, Beck has covered 9 Olympics, with the most recent being the 2020 Tokyo Olympics.
+In addition, Beck has covered 12 Olympics, with the most recent being the 2026 Winter Olympics in Milan, Italy.

 Beck has hosted and contributed to a number of WNBC-TV specials including the live broadcast of the New York City Marathon, The Belmont Stakes, The U.S. Open Golf Championship and "Deja Blue", which preceded Super Bowl XLVI.

 In addition, Beck has hosted the Sun America Sportsdesk and the Allstate Sports Update for NBC Sports and has served as a sideline reporter for the network's coverage of the NBA and WNBA on NBC.
 Beck has been a studio anchor for NBA-TV and is the host of the weekly Rutgers University basketball and football shows which air on MSG Network.
 He was one of the first play by play voices for the Ultimate Fighting Championship (UFC) from 1994 to 1997.